The FBI Ten Most Wanted List

 America’s Most Wanted – Formerly a popular TV show, America’s Most Wanted featured information on the most wanted suspects to help create awareness among the general public.
-Watchers could send in tips to assist in apprehending the fugitives and help locate missing children.
+Watchers could send in tips to help apprehend the fugitives and locate missing children.
 The TV show helped capture some of the most notorious criminals.

 Federal Bureau of Investigation (FBI) – Ten Most Wanted Terrorists – This particular collection includes alleged terrorists who have been indicted by Federal Grand Juries throughout the U.S. The goal of publishing the list is to help law enforcement agencies to arrest and bring terrorists to justice.